mermop/mermop.github.io/README.md

 ## Hello this is internet

 TODO:
-* Auto scroll to new content
+* Auto scroll to new content if it is off the page
 * Counter for unclicked lines